 Another reason why the Canary Islands are an ideal place for whale watching is the depth of its waters, averaging more than 1,000 meters between islands, at some points reaching 2,500 meters.
 This makes for a perfect for numerous species of fish that patrol the waters in search of food, inevitably attracting whales and dolphins, in search of sustenance themselves.
 You will even find sperm whales who come to these waters chasing their favorite prey: giant squid.
 Sperm whale sightings aren’t very common but the best chance you will have is in Spring, between the islands of Tenerife and La Palma.
 Groups of up to 6 have been seen in this area at that time of year accompanied by their calves.

-The Islands of Palma and Tenerife are the best for whale watching, but if you had to choose between the two, Tenerife takes the top prize.
+The Islands of LA Gomera and Tenerife are the best for whale watching, but if you had to choose between the two, Tenerife takes the top prize.
 21 different species have been identified of the coast of Tenerife alone.
 There are an estimated 500 resident pilot whales in the waters of Tenerife and 250 of bottle-nose dolphins.
 The southern coast of Tenerife is considered one of the largest breeding areas of this species in Europe.
 Minke whales are also very common to see as they reach the island chasing shoals of sardines all year long.
+But you can also enjoy whale watching in Gran Canaria as well as in the other islands.

 Another common species that can be found in the Canary Islands and in particular in Tenerife is the Atlantic spotted dolphin that can can be seen from autumn to early summer.
 The common dolphin is also easy to spot but only during the winter months.